sbb-design-systems/lyne-components/src/elements/footer/readme.md

 ## Variants

-There are two variants of the footer: the `variant='default'`, which displays the slotted content in regular block element approach and the `variant='clock-columns'`, which uses a css-grid for displaying the content over different breakpoints.
+There are two variants of the footer: the `variant='default'`, which displays the slotted content in regular block element approach and the `variant='clock-columns'`, which uses a CSS-grid for displaying the content over different breakpoints.

 **Note:**